OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterPolynomial.rst

         This property has id ``4.2``.

+    .. _ocafilterpolynomial_classid:

+    .. cpp:member:: static const OcaClassID ClassID = "1.1.1.11"

+        Number that uniquely identifies the class.
+Note that this differs from the object number, which identifies the instantiated object.
+This property is an override of the **OcaRoot** property.

+        This property has id ``1.1``.

-    .. _ocafilterpolynomial_samplerate:
+    .. _ocafilterpolynomial_classversion:

-    .. cpp:member:: OcaFrequency SampleRate
+    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 3

-        Sample rate inside the filter.
-We can't assume it's the same as the device input or output rate.
+        Identifies the interface version of the class.
+Any change to the class definition leads to a higher class version.
+This property is an override of the **OcaRoot** property.

-        This property has id ``4.3``.
+        This property has id ``1.2``.

     .. _ocafilterpolynomial_maxorder: